 Food Types To AVOID After An Open Heart Surgery

-Here is a look at the type of foods you should definitely NOT INCLUDE in your diet when you are recovering from an open heart surgery.
+Here is a look at the type of foods you should definitely NOT INCLUDE in a heart surgery patient diet when you are recovering.

 1. Avoid Sodium Intake